May 1, 2023

 ThermApparel is a small business making big waves in the heat sensitivity world by designing the first lightweight, comfortable and invisible cooling vest, UnderCool.
-Check us out online, on our blog, or Facebook, Twitter, Pinterest, LinkedIn and Instagram.
+Check us out online, on our blog, or on Facebook, Twitter, Pinterest, LinkedIn, and Instagram.

 Please let us know if you have any other questions or ideas in the comments below, we will follow up.
 You can always reach us via:

 Live Chat - www.thermapparel.com | Email - firstname.lastname@example.org | Phone - 855-232-7233 | Address: ThermApparel LLC.
 40 Franklin St. 4th Floor, Rochester, NY 14620